wp-plugins/lexi/readme.txt

 Also, it happens with some feeds the first time they are readed, but ten minutes later they work.

+= How does the truncate function work? =

+This simple function takes the html code, extract the text and truncate it to the first paragraphs with less than 400 characters.
+If you want to truncate allways to an specific size, define the LEXI_TRUNCATE_SIZE variable into your wp-config.php file with the required number, like this:

+define('LEXI_TRUNCATE_SIZE', 200);

 == Screenshots ==

 1. Add one feed in the sidebar.